Deuce Vaughn

-Christopher "Deuce" Vaughn II (born November 2, 2001) is an American professional football running back for the Denver Broncos of the National Football League (NFL).
+Christopher "Deuce" Vaughn II (born November 2, 2001) is an American professional football running back.
 He played college football for the Kansas State Wildcats and was selected by the Dallas Cowboys in the sixth round of the 2023 NFL draft.
+He has also been a member of the Denver Broncos.
 Vaughn is known for being the shortest running back to ever be drafted in the NFL.

 Early life

 Vaughn moved frequently growing up due to his father's occupation as a college football coach before settling in Round Rock, Texas, and attended Cedar Ridge High School, where he played football and ran track.

 As a junior, he collected 1,901 rushing yards, 21 rushing touchdowns, 9 receptions, 159 receiving yards and one receiving touchdown.
 He received honorable-mention all-state honors from the Texas Sports Writers Association.

 As a senior, Vaughn broke Cedar Ridge's single-season rushing record with 1,938 yards, while having 589 receiving yards and 25 touchdowns.
 He rushed for 375 yards against Round Rock High School and 302 yards with 5 touchdowns against Westwood High School.
 He received his second straight District 13-6A Offensive MVP award.

 He finished his high school career with 4,405 rushing yards and 38 rushing touchdowns, 914 receiving yards, 11 receiving touchdowns, 153 return yards and 5,472 all-purpose yards.
 Despite his size, Vaughn was a 3-star recruit who received multiple scholarship offers from programs like Air Force, Arkansas, Army, Kansas, Missouri, North Texas, South Florida, UTSA, and Wyoming, with preferred walk-on offers from Baylor, Oklahoma State, New Mexico, Texas Christian, and Virginia Tech.